IBM/maximo-visual-inspector-dashboard/README.md

 <img src="https://i.imgur.com/gugAx7V.png">

-## 2. Train and deploy model in IBM Visual Insights
+## 2. Train and deploy model in IBM Maximo Visual Inspection

 In this example, we'll build an object recognition model to identify specific objects in each frame of a video.
 After the images have completed uploading to the dataset, select one or more images in the dataset, and then select "Label Objects".